Planning for Full Global Digital Carnet Adoption by 2028

 Preparing for Full Adoption by 2028

-Your internal team should begin training on the Carnet Wallet, mapping likely routes and identifying digital-ready ports.
+Your internal team should begin training on the Carnet app, mapping likely routes and identifying digital-ready ports.
 Planning for mixed paper and digital scenarios and working with experienced providers ensures an easier transition to a fully digital system.

 Digital ATA Carnets will transform temporary export procedures by replacing paper vouchers with QR-based, auditable records.
-The pilot process demonstrates the future model, and early adoption reduces delays, errors and compliance risks.

 Need help?